zeroasiccorp/logik/docs/source/bitstream_format.rst

 .. warning::

    Architecture bitstream map files are cached by Silicon Compiler for use within the flow and may not be easily accessible by end users.
-To discuss making use of them outside this flow, please contact Zero ASIC.

 Working with Binary Bitstream Data
 ----------------------------------